In addition to SAML SSO support for authentication, Signal Sciences also supports automated user management through Okta.

 The following features are supported:

-- New users created through Okta can be created in Signal Sciences.
+- Push New Users.
+New users created through Okta can be created in Signal Sciences.

-- Updates made to the user’s profile through Okta can be pushed to Signal Sciences.
+- Push Profile Updates.
+Updates made to the user’s profile through Okta can be pushed to Signal Sciences.

 Provisioning enables you to automatically synchronize user access to Signal Sciences sites as well as their role (such as an Owner or Admin).